Fourth International Workshop on Automated (Co)inductive Theorem Proving

 The workshop will take place on 28 and 29 June 2018 in the main building of the Vrije Universiteit Amsterdam, room Agora 3.
 The VU is easily accessible on foot from the Amsterdam Zuid station, a short train ride away from Amsterdam Airport Schiphol.
-The workshop will start on 28 June in the morning.
-It is expected to end in the early afternoon on 29 June.
+There are also parking spaces.
+See How to get to VU Amsterdam for details.
+The workshop will start on 28 June at 09:00 and end on 29 June at 15:00.

 WAIT 2018 will take place the same week as the First European Workshop on Higher-Order Automated Reasoning (Matryoshka 2018).

 Hotels in Amsterdam can be very expensive.
 Even the cheapest options often cost over 100 euros per night.
 The neighboring city of Amstelveen has more reasonably priced options (e.g., Ibis) and is located close to the VU campus, a few stops away by public transportation (tram line 5 or metro line 51).

 |09:00 – 09:05|

 |09:05 – 09:45||

 Inductive theorem proving based on tree grammars was introduced by Eberhard and Hetzl in 2015.
 In this approach, proofs with induction on natural numbers are found by generalizing automatically generated proofs of finite instances on the level of Herbrand disjunctions.
 We extend this method to support general inductive data types, and reasoning modulo a background theory to abstract from irregularities in automatically generated proofs.
 We present an experimental implementation of the method and show that it automatically produces non-analytic induction formulas for several examples.

 |09:45 – 10:30||